Current Position: History>>2004

 Jun.16 Tencent was listed in Hong Kong on June 16

 Tencent was listed in Hong Kong on June 16, 2004.
 By March 2004, QQ had attracted 291 million registered users, with six million users online at the peak hour.
 The gigantic user base paved way for Tencent's IPO.
-On the first day of IPO, Tencent earned the net income of 1.44 billion Hong Kong dollars and received the subscription application for 6.7 billion shares from retail distribution in Hong Kong, 158 times oversubscribed.
+On the first day of IPO, Tencent earned the net i e of 1.44 billion Hong Kong dollars and received the subscription application for 6.7 billion shares from retail distribution in Hong Kong, 158 times oversubscribed.
 Tencent's capital size expanded in leaps and bounds.

 From then on, Tencent continued to expand its business scope and launched its own portal website in December.
 Now its business scope spans from instant messaging (IM), portal, gaming, email, QQ zone, music and videos, etc., basically covering all Internet services.
 Ten years later, its stock price soared from the offering price of 3.7 Hong Kong dollars per share to 580 Hong Kong dollars (by February 2014), growing 157 times.